 Ever wonder whether music can help give relief from the symptoms of Parkinson’s?
 The answer is yes!
 There lies the potential that music therapy can provide a huge benefit which can help sustain health and wellness.

-Listen to Parkinsons Recovery
+Listen to Parkinsons Recovery on Blog Talk Radio

 On my radio program this morning I interview Dr. Wendy Magee, international expert on music therapy from the Institute of Neuropalliative Rehabilitation in London.
 The website links she refers to in the interview areÂ listed below.

 Information on Music / Music Therapy and Neurology